-Place the butter, 1 cup of the confectioner’s sugar and vanilla essence in a bowl and whip until well combined and fluffy, approximately 2 minutes.
+For the filling, place the butter, 1 1/2 cups of the confectioner’s sugar, milk and vanilla essence in a bowl and whip until well combined and fluffy, approximately 2 minutes.

 Add the sesame seeds and combine.

-Add in another 1/2 cup confectioner’s sugar and one tablespoon of milk as necessary, you don’t want the mixture to be runny, but rather thick and spreadable.
+Add in another 1/2 cup confectioner’s sugar and more milk as necessary, you don’t want the mixture to be runny, but rather thick and spreadable.

-Spread thickly to the outer edges of each cookie (in a dome shape in the center) and sandwich another cookie on top.
+Spread thickly to the outer edges of each cookie (in a dome shape in the center) and sandwich another cookie on top, pressing firmly until the filling is at the edges.
 Repeat with the remaining cookies.